 The aim of the YMB is to make WES more accessible to younger members, to reflect their concerns and priorities and provide input to the WES Council, allowing the voices of younger women engineers to be heard.
-The women making up the YMB will also act as role models for young women considering engineering and applied science.
-The YMB will enable younger WES members to influence the direction of travel of WES, with the opportunity for personal, professional and leadership development through board experience and involvement in projects and strategy setting.
+The women making up the YMB also act as role models for young women considering engineering and applied science.
+The YMB enable younger WES members to influence the direction of travel of WES, with the opportunity for personal, professional and leadership development through board experience and involvement in projects and strategy setting.

-- Sophie Hutchins, Leonardo
+- Sophie Hutchins, Leonardo (chair)

 - Holly Goodwin, Scottish Power

 View the YMB video for an insight into the purpose of the board and some of the individual views of the members of the inaugural board in 2016

 The Board sets their own agenda of projects and activities in line with WES vision, and is supporting the “100 for 100” campaign, part of the WES Centenary activities.
 As part of “100 for 100”, WES will ask one hundred companies to commit to a stretching set of actions to support diversity and inclusion in engineering during 2019, the one hundredth anniversary of WES.

 - Give Yourself the Edge : Essay Competition for School Students Aged 11-18

 - Draw an Engineer : Competition for School Students Aged 4-11

 If you would like to contact the board please e-mail firstname.lastname@example.org